 Stress has a huge role to play in what happens in your body.
 Like that Mousetrap game of long ago, one thing triggers another, which triggers another.
 Chronic stress can contribute to immune dysregulation; not only does it have a role to play in physical symptoms, but stress can affect you emotionally (depression, anxiety) and mentally by firing your brain's CEO - the prefrotal cortex (PFC).

 So, back to me.
 Things happen that stress me out.
 Fortunately, unlike previous decades, I am able to turn off the taps to those stress hormones.
 Stress techniques have given me a safety valve.
 Less stress also means I am much more diligent about looking after myself.

 Your health and wellness picture is comprised of a number of components; the more you attend to, the better off you are.
 Whether you are in an acute or chronic state, the list can be overwhelming, but I advise you to start somewhere.
 Why not do step onto the observation deck for five minutes?

 As much as you want to avoid pain medications, there are times when you just can't live without them.
 Your quality of life becomes non-existent.
 Your needs are great and varied.
 Family, work, commitments, vacations, special events can be in competition with that loud cry of pain.

 When I was in my twenties, I swallowed boatloads of acetaminophen.
-Not far behind was ibuprophen.
-In addition to this concern: Why acetaminophen is the 'most common cause of liver injury' in Canada, Harvard discovered that both acetaminophen and ibuprophen lead to hearing loss.
+Not far behind was ibuprofen.
+In addition to this concern: Why acetaminophen is the 'most common cause of liver injury' in Canada, Harvard discovered that both acetaminophen and ibuprofen lead to hearing loss.
 I have severe hearing loss in one ear and poor hearing in the other.
 There are times when I feel that hearing loss is more isolating than RA has ever been.
 But that's a topic for another post!